biodados/hypertriplets/README.md

 ## Installation:

 	HyperTriplets is ready to use  in  most  of  Unix  Platform.
-But  it  only works if the  folders  lib/  that follow this script are  in  the  same location.
+But  it  only works if the  folder  lib/  that follow this script is  in  the  same location.
 If you want to freely run HyperTriplets  in  other  location, add
 	the HyperTriplets folder  into  the  environment  variable  by  using,  for example, the following commands:

-	> echo "export PATH=$PATH:/path/to/program/hypertriplets/" >> ~/.bash_profile
+	> echo "export PATH=$PATH:/path/to/program/hypertriplets/" >> ~/.bashrc
-	> source ~/.bash_profile
+	> source ~/.bashrc

 ## Running with sample files: